 We partner with our friends at UnityPoint Health – Meriter and SSM Healthcare on our nutritional content and activities.

 Aside from the physical aspects of our curriculum, we have one character skill component per week to help kids internalize their goals.
 We also have nutritional handouts and games, as well as a pre-race visualization leading up to race day!
 We are honored to partner with Elevate Wellness and little om BIG OM for mindfulness and meditation curriculum.

 Our social/emotional topics are:

 How can I find out more?

-For more on the program or to get involved, please contact our Program Coordinator, Melissa, at email@example.com.
-You can also call our main phone number at 608-845-9879.
+For more on the program or to get involved, please fill our our Contact Form, or call us at 608-845-9879.